xbyrne/wd_xp_methods/README.md

 The details of how these cases are ascertained are given in the docstrings of the `check_{dataset}` functions.
 The dataset `is_polluted.csv` contains 858 (0.8%) known polluted WDs, 12638 (11.8%) known *un*-polluted WDs, and 93668 (87.4%) whose classification is uncertain.

+### Others' catalogues

+The catalogue of Vincent+24 can be downloaded from https://www.astro.umontreal.ca/~ovincent/catalogues/GSPCWD_catalogue.csv.
+It should be stored in `data/external/vincent24.csv`.

+The catalogue of just the polluted WDs from Garcia-Zamora+23 can be found by querying the VizieR dataset "J/A+A/679/A127/catalog" with the query found in `queries/gz23.sql`.
+It should be stored in `data/external/gz23.csv`.

 #### TODO: upload the data/external folder to zenodo when project done.